Skill Overview

 Use Cases for Skill Taxonomy

 • Skill Standardization: AdeptID extracts skills from free text entered by users, submitted as part of resumes, job descriptions and similar documents.
-Skill standardization from user-entered text is supported through Skill Search.
-Skill extraction from resumes, job descriptions and other large blocks of text are satisfied by the Skill Extraction endpoint (coming soon).
+Skill extraction and standardization are satisfied by the Skill Extraction endpoint, which accepts individual skills and large blocks of text such as resumes, job descriptions, etc.

 • Job Matching: AdeptID uses its skill taxonomy to evaluate whether the candidate has the skills required for a specific job opening or an occupational pathway.
 This use case is satisfied with the Career Matching family of endpoints.